Our involvement in the wonderful world of Frenchies

-Liz has been judging French Bulldogs since 2000 and has had the great privilege of judging Specialty Shows in Norway, Sweden, France, Taiwan, New Zealand and of course in Australia.
+Liz has been judging French Bulldogs since 2000 and has had the great honour of judging Specialty Shows in Norway, Sweden, France, Taiwan, New Zealand, USA and of course in Australia.
 Liz is also licensed to judge the Non-Sporting & Toy groups.
 Read her interview published in Isssue #2 of Frenchie Fancy magazine July 2013.

 As a frenchie bibliographer Michael has researched and put together an extensive and chronological annotated French Bulldog bibliography.
 [Click on the link and immerse yourself into a world of frenchie print]